 Boats: Custom-made, wide-bodied and stable, 17-foot aluminum flat-bottom type boats powered by jet units are employed.
-Productive fishing water is accessible in both directions from the camp by boat, and remote beats by boat or hovercraft.
+Productive fishing water is accessible in both directions from the camp by boat and remote beats by boat or hovercraft.
 Fishing beats are rotated.
 Opportunities for endless wading or anchoring and casting from the boat.
 Two anglers per guide and boat.

-Fishing Licenses/permits: are included in the package.
+Fishing Licenses: are included in the package.

 Physical condition: You don’t have to walk far or wade if you prefer not to.
 You can stay in the boat all day or fish the home pool.
-There are five steps to each cabin, but the Camp has a number of sturdy individuals who can help support a person up the stairs.
+There are five steps to each cabin, but the Camp has several sturdy individuals who can help support a person up the stairs.
 The cabins have enough space for a wheelchair.
 The Camp can provide a folding chair or stool for the shower if needed.